geuxy/FileCreator/README.md

 # Running the Project
 There's many ways to run a jar, But FileCreator wont work if you just double click on the jar.

-To properly run it you can open Console and run 'cd <location>', then you can run 'java -jar <jar name>.jar', And just like magic, it should work.